Obsessive Compulsive Disorder

 Psychotherapies such as CBT (cognitive behavior therapy) and habit reversal training can be very effective in treating patients who have OCD.
 A form of CBT called exposure and response prevention (EX/RP) is also effective in reducing compulsive behavior.

-If you’re concerned about obsessive thoughts or compulsive behaviors that you can’t seem to control, call Barry J. Richman MD Psychiatry today, or book an appointment online.
+If you’re concerned about obsessive thoughts or compulsive behaviors that you can’t seem to control, call Barry J. Richman MD Psychiatry today about OCD treatment options, or book an appointment online.